 Atopic and contact dermatitis, eczema and hives are skin conditions that can be caused by allergens and other irritants.
 Often the reaction may take hours or days to develop, as in the case of poison ivy.
 The most common allergic causes of rashes are medicines, insect stings, foods, animals and chemicals used at home or work.
 Allergies may be aggravated by emotional stress.

 Anaphylaxis is a rare, potentially fatal allergic reaction that affects many parts of the body at the same time.
 The trigger may be an insect sting, a food (such as peanuts) or a medication.
 Symptoms may include:

 Frequently these symptoms start without warning and get worse rapidly.
 At the first sign of an anaphylactic reaction, the affected person must go immediately to the closest Emergency Room or call 911.

 When to see an allergist

 If you feel like you’re always getting sick, with a cough or head congestion, it’s time to see an allergist.
 Often, the symptoms of asthma or allergies develop gradually over time.

 Allergy sufferers may become used to frequent symptoms such as sneezing, nasal congestion or wheezing.
 With the help of an allergist, these symptoms usually can be prevented or controlled with major improvement in quality of life.

 Effectively controlling asthma and allergies requires planning, skill and patience.
 The allergist, with his or her specialized training can develop a treatment plan for your individual condition.
 The goal will be to enable you to lead a life that is as normal and symptom-free as possible.

 A visit to the allergist might include:

-Immunotherapy (Allergy Shots).
-In this treatment, patients are given injections every week or two of some or all of the allergens that cause their allergy problems.
+- Allergy shots are given to patients every week or two and contain some or all of the allergens that cause their allergy problems.
 Gradually the injections get stronger and stronger.
 In most cases, the allergy problems get less and less over time.